gregory-adler/To-Do-List/README.md

 	Available for Windows and Mac.
 Only available for Mac OS 10.8 or higher.

 Code:
-	main.py and helper_methods.py are source code, rest is executable version.
+	main.py and helper_methods.py are source code.

 Developed by Gregory Adler